 These include registration and admission forms, signed consent forms, and correspondence concerning the child or family, reports or minutes from meetings concerning the child from other agencies, an ongoing record of relevant contact with parents, and observations by staff on any confidential matter involving the child, such as developmental concerns or child protection matters.

-These confidential records are stored in a file in a locked filing cabinet in the toilet area and are kept secure by the Playgroup Leader.
+These confidential records are stored in a file in a locked filing cabinet and are kept secure by the Playgroup Leader when in use.

 Parents have access, in accordance with our Client Access to Records policy, to the files and records of their own children but do not have access to information about any other child.